 While Google Trends only allows us to compare up to five terms, we can use Glimpse to overcome this limitation.
 Let's compare the absolute search volumes for TikTok, Reddit, LinkedIn, Pinterest, Twitter, Snapchat, and Instagram.

-5. Select all our pasted data, including headers, then click Insert > Chart to graph the data.
-Double click on the graph to access the Chart editor to set up or customize your keyword comparison graph.
+Lastly, we'll select all of our pasted data, including the headers, and click Insert > Chart to chart the data.
+To adjust or customize the data, we can double click on the graph to access the chart editor.

 Compare terms by Region